Region-of-Interest Prioritised Sampling for Constrained Autonomous Exploration Systems: RoI Prioritised Sampling for Constrained Systems

 \subsection{Refinement Indicator}

-After RoI detection and segmentation step in the proposed acquisition scheme shown in Fig. \ref{fig:basicAlgo}; we require to distribute the limited measurement budget among the RoIs based on their information content or in other words prioritise the RoIs for sequential acquisition.
+After the ``RoI detection and segmentation" step in the proposed acquisition scheme shown in Fig.~\ref{fig:basicAlgo}, we must distribute the limited measurement budget among the RoIs based on their information content or, in other words, prioritise the RoIs for sequential acquisition.
 Let $x \in \R^N$ be the RoI to be acquired at the finest resolution.
-Let us start by acquiring some coarse measurements for the concerned RoI.
-The system of equations for this coarse system can be written as where $A^C = (a_i^C)_{i = 1,...,m} \in \R^N$ is the coarse resolution measurement matrix, the coarse measurements are $y^C$, and $\eta^C$ is an additive noise component.
-Denoting the solution to the regularized problem as $x^C$, we have \begin{argmini} {z}{\frac{1}{2}\|A^Cz - y^C\|_2^2 \ + \ \alpha J(z),}{ }{x^C = } \end{argmini} where $J$ is a regularization functional like total variation or a wavelet norm and $\alpha \ge 0$ is a regularization parameter.
-The optimality condition for (\ref{riEq2}) \cite{boydSubgradients, Bertsekas} is given by where $p^C$ is a subgradient \cite{Bertsekas} of $J$ at $x^C$ and $\partial J(x^C)$ denotes the subdifferential \cite{Bertsekas} of $J$ at $x^C$.
+Let us start by acquiring some coarse measurements.
+The system of equations for the coarse measurements is where $A^C = (a_i^C)_{i = 1,...,m} \in \R^N$ is the coarse resolution measurement matrix, the coarse measurements are $y^C$, and $\eta^C$ is an additive noise component.
+Denoting the solution to the regularised problem as $x^C$, we have \begin{argmini} {z}{\frac{1}{2}\|A^Cz - y^C\|_2^2 \ + \ \alpha J(z),}{ }{x^C = } \end{argmini} where $J$ is a regularisation functional like total variation or a wavelet norm and $\alpha \ge 0$ is a regularisation parameter.
+The optimality condition for~(\ref{riEq2})~\cite{boydSubgradients, Bertsekas} is given by where $p^C$ is a subgradient ~\cite{Bertsekas} of $J$ at $x^C$ and $\partial J(x^C)$ denotes the subdifferential~\cite{Bertsekas} of $J$ at $x^C$.
 The adjoint of $\Ac$ is denoted by $\Acs$.
-Let us ignore the noise term for the moment such that $y^C = A^Cx$.
+Let us ignore the noise term for the moment so that $y^C = A^Cx$.
 To improve the resolution we acquire extra measurements with a refinement matrix $B$.
 This matrix is composed of sampling patterns that acquire finer spatial frequencies than $A^C$.
 For example, if measurements in $A^C$ have a macro pixel size of $8 \times 8$ then $B$ would contain random measurements with macro pixel size of $4 \times 4$.
 The measurement matrix with the additional refined measurements can be written as The refined measurements are given by $y^R = A^Rx$.
-Again the refined solution $\xr$ satisfies where $p^R$ is a subgradient of $J$ at $x^R$ and $\partial J(x^R)$ is the subdifferential of $J$ at $x^R$.
-To be explicit the refined solution $x^R$ contains spatial frequencies unique to the acquisition through $B$ and also those acquired previously through $A^C$.
+Again the refined solution $\xr$ satisfies the optimality conditions where $p^R$ is a subgradient of $J$ at $x^R$ and $\partial J(x^R)$ is the subdifferential of $J$ at $x^R$.
+To be explicit the refined solution $x^R$ contains spatial frequencies unique to the acquisition through $B$ along with those acquired previously through $A^C$.
 To estimate the change in information of the RoI when acquired at different resolutions we would like to derive an {\em a-posteriori} error estimate between the coarse solution, $x^C$, and the refined solution, $x^R$, without the evaluation of the latter.
 This would quantify the information change across scales for the RoI.
-We follow the procedure for calculating error estimates in \cite{burger2016, burger2018}.
-From (\ref{riEq4}) we get,
+We follow the procedure for calculating error estimates in~\cite{burger2016, burger2018}.
+From~(\ref{riEq4}) we get,